 - KeepKey: KeepKey wallets simplify the process of managing seed phrases while providing physical protection.
 Usage of KeepKey increased by 42% in 2023, reflecting growing confidence in its durability.

-While hardware wallets significantly improve security, they are not immune to physical risks such as loss, theft, or damage.
-A 2024 survey by Messari found that 15% of hardware wallet users lost access to funds due to wallet misplacement or lack of a secure backup strategy.
+That said, hardware wallets aren’t bulletproof against physical risks.
+A 2024 survey by Messari found that 15% of hardware wallet users lost access to their funds because of wallet misplacement or the absence of a secure backup strategy.
+The device protects you online.
+Your backup strategy protects you everywhere else.

 Avoiding Common Mistakes